-In Queensland, abortion is generally regarded as lawful if performed to prevent serious danger to the woman’s physical or mental health, despite abortion being contained in the Criminal Code.
-Women and doctors can be criminally prosecuted for unlawfully accessing or providing abortion .
+In Queensland, abortion was generally regarded as lawful if performed to prevent serious danger to the woman’s physical or mental health, despite abortion being contained in the Criminal Code at that time.
+Women and doctors could be criminally prosecuted for unlawfully accessing or providing abortion .

 Queensland Criminal Code 1899, sections 224, 225 and 226 .

 Section 224.
 Any person who, with intent to procure the miscarriage of a woman, whether she is or is not with child, unlawfully administers to her or causes her to take any poison or other noxious thing, or uses any force of any kind, or uses any other means whatever, is guilty of a crime, and is liable to imprisonment for 14 years.

 Section 225.
 Any woman who, with intent to procure her own miscarriage, whether she is or is not with child, unlawfully administers to herself any poison or other noxious thing, or uses any force of any kind, or uses any other means whatever, or permits any such thing or means to be administered or used to her, is guilty of a crime, and is liable to imprisonment for 7 years.

 Section 226.
 Any person who unlawfully supplies to or procures for any person anything whatever, knowing that it is intended to be unlawfully used to procure the miscarriage of a woman, whether she is or is not with child, is guilty of a misdemeanour, and is liable to imprisonment for 3 years.

 Section 282 of the Criminal Code attempts to define a lawful abortion and is used as a defence to unlawful abortion.
 The wording was amended in September 2009 to include medication abortion: